kubesphere/helm-charts/src/main/gitlab/doc/advanced/persistent-volumes/index.md

 disk in gke, or create a new disk from a snapshot or clone, etc).

-How you do this, and whether or not it can be done live, without downtime, is dependant on the storage solutions you are using, and can't be covered by this document.
+How you do this, and whether or not it can be done live, without downtime, is dependent on the storage solutions you are using, and can't be covered by this document.

 Next, evaluate whether you need these changes to be reflected in the Kubernetes objects.
-For example: with expanding the disk storage size, the storage size settings in the [PersistentVolumeClaim][pvc] will only be used when a new volume resource is requested.
-So you would only need to increase the values in the [PersistentVolumeClaim][pvc] if you intend to scale up more disks (for use in additional Gitaly pods).
+For example: with expanding the disk storage size, the storage size settings in the [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) will only be used when a new volume resource is requested.
+So you would only need to increase the values in the [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) if you intend to scale up more disks (for use in additional Gitaly pods).

 If you do need to have the changes reflected in Kubernetes, be sure that you've